-The course consists of two units, each examined in a one hour and 45 minute paper:
+The course consists of two units.
+Each represents 50% of the total GCSE mark and is examined in a one hour and 45-minute paper:

-Unit 1RBO/3: Religion, Philosophy and Social Justice through Christianity

-(Christian Beliefs, Philosophy of Religion, Living the Christian Life, Equality)

-Unit 1RBO/2: Religion, Peace and Conflict through Islam

-(Muslim Beliefs, Crime & Punishment, Living the Muslim Life, Peace and Conflict)
+Unit 1RBO/3C: Religion, Philosophy and Social Justice through Christianity (Christian Beliefs, Philosophy of Religion, Living the Christian Life, Equality) Unit 1RBO/2B: Religion, Peace and Conflict through Islam (Muslim Beliefs, Crime & Punishment, Living the Muslim Life, Peace and Conflict)

-Each individual unit represents 50% of the total GCSE marks.
-There is no coursework requirement.
-All questions require candidates to describe, explain and analyse with the use of evidence and reasoned argument.

-G C Solomons
+You can find further information on the GCES RS course on the RS and Philosophy SharePoint Academic page.

-Head of Religious Studies & Philosophy
+G Solomons Head of Religious Studies & Philosophy gsolomons@mtsn.org.uk

-gsolomons@mtsn.org.uk